Sep 10, 2025

 What is Field Sales?

-Some industries with greater than average concentration of field sellers include:
+Industries with higher-than-average concentrations of field sellers include:

 • Pharmaceuticals and Medical Devices